• Home

 Columbus and Slavery

 Many are surprised that Columbus never set foot in North America.
-Columbus deserves credit as being the father of the trans-Atlantic slave trade, with its extreme violence.
+The credit Columbus deserves is being the father of the trans-Atlantic slave trade, with its extreme violence.
 Why do we have a US national holiday in his honor?

 Learn more